aswathyachuzz/Aqua_Safe/README.md

 3. Model Training: Train the machine learning models using the preprocessed data.
 Experiment with different algorithms and hyperparameters to optimize the models' performance.

-4. Model Evaluation and Validation: Evaluate the trained models using appropriate metrics to assess their accuracy and reliability.
-Employ cross-validation techniques to ensure generalizability.
+4. Model Evaluation and Validation: Evaluate the trained models using appropriate metrics to assess their accuracy and reliability.Employ cross-validation techniques to ensure generalizability.

 5. Real-time Prediction: Implement the functionality to accept water quality parameters as input and generate real-time predictions on the potability of the water sample.
 Ensure that the prediction process is efficient and provides quick results.